jpegzilla/emerald/readme.md

 - [ ] refactoring to effectively use webpack
 - [ ] just make it nicer to use on a phone
 - [ ] you should be able to type in the hex value
+- [ ] add more comments
+- [ ] add a way to generate an entire palette from just two colors

 **patch notes: v0110 03092019**
 - added more compact sliders